Flavour-changing top quark decays in the alternative left-right model: Abstract

 \section{Abstract}

 We examine flavour-changing neutral-current decays of the top quark, $t\to q \gamma$, $t \to qZ$, $t \to q H$, and $ t\to q g$ (with $q=u, c$), in the Alternative Left-Right Model, a left right-symmetric model featuring exotic quarks and light bosons.
 These decays have a very small probability of occurring within the Standard Model, but they can be enhanced in this model through the presence of the exotic states.
 While associated signals may be detected directly at the LHC, rare decays have the advantage of offering means to probe new particles indirectly, through loop-contributions.
-We perform a comprehensive analysis of the model's parameter space to demonstrate the possible existence of enhancements in the corresponding branching ratios, the theoretical predictions being sometimes even close to current experimental bounds.
+We perform a comprehensive analysis of the model's parameter space to demonstrate the possible existence of enhancements in the corresponding branching ratios, of $10^6$ for the branching ratios $\mathcal{B}(t\!\to\! uZ)$ and $\mathcal{B}(t\!\to\! uH)$, and in the range of $10^{2} - 10^{4}$ for the other decays, relative to the Standard Model.
 We subsequently determine the preferred parameter space regions of the model in terms of potential of being reached in the near future.